No, this is not a top-secret, zero fat meal, but rather a description of foods that will make your thyroid happy.

 “Your metabolism affects your body temperature and at which rate you burn fat and kilojoules that you have consumed.
 For this reason, people with an underactive thyroid gland (hypothyroidism) often feel cold or fatigued and may gain weight easily”, said Sarené.

 When your thyroid is overactive (hyperthyroidism), you will most likely lose a lot of weight – to the point of you starting to look and feel unhealthy, or experience an irregular heartbeat.
+Other symptoms include anxiety, mood swings, tremors in extremities and thinning hair.

 None of it sounds very nice, but with a few adjustments, you could make your thyroid happy once more.
 Our experts recommend the following:

 The very first step, is to remember that you should have all food groups in moderation.
-There are certain foods that will make it worse, but is still needed for your overall health.
+There are certain foods that will make it worse, but are still needed for your overall health.
 Compromise by taking limited amounts of these foods.
 Carbohydrates and fats would fall under this category.

 It is an essential mineral that’s needed to make thyroid hormones.
 Thus, people with iodine deficiency might be at risk of hypothyroidism.
 Iodine supplements are unnecessary, as you can get plenty of iodine from your diet.
 Some studies have also shown that getting too much of this mineral may damage the thyroid gland.